|

 on terminals |

-Nevertheless, the saying “the bigger the better” is still valid.
-Of course, the sound quality also depends on proper installation (resonance body or hermetically sealed loco housing as resonance bodies, openings in the housing, etc.)
+When choosing a speaker, the rule is: “the bigger, the better”.
+But of course, sound quality also depends on professional installation (resonance chamber or airtight locomotive body as a resonance chamber, openings in the body, etc.)

 |